AII4-0/aii4.0-pipeline-defect-detection/README.md

 ## Introduction

-This is a pipeline for the AII40-SO3 project.
-It is a pipeline that is used to train a model that can be used to predict the defects in a given image.
+This is a pipeline for the AII 4.0 project.
+It is a pipeline that is used to train a model that can be used to visually predict the defects in manufactured cutting tools.
+It also includes a graphical user interface.

 ![Prediction Samples](assets/pred_samples.png)